Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

 Footer\
 ![Footer](/static/img/readme/page-footer.png)

-User stories :
+User stories\
-  * As a general user, I expect to be able to share this site via social media buttons
+As a general user, I expect to be able to share this site via social media buttons

 ### 2. Future Features
 * Adding item creation page for admin (for giving option between UI and Django admin site)